David Fishof

 David Fishof is an American music producer, sports agent, and the founder and CEO of Rock 'n' Roll Fantasy Camp.
 Born in New York City, Fishof began his career representing acts in the Catskill Mountains.
 From there he went on to represent Herschel Bernardi and other entertainers.

 He became a sports agent, representing Phil Simms, Mark Bavaro, Vince Ferragamo, Jack Reynolds, Lou Piniella, Dave Magadan and Randy Myers, among others.

 During his time as a sports agent and thereafter, he started producing live tours.
 He went on to work with Ringo Starr, The Monkees, Roger Daltrey, and numerous other well known acts.

-He has authored two books, Putting It on The Line, a book about his experiences in the world of sports and entertainment, and Rock Your Business: What You and Your Company Can Learn From The Business of Rock and Roll.
+He has authored three books, Putting It on The Line, a book about his experiences in the world of sports and entertainment, Rock Your Business: What You and Your Company Can Learn From The Business of Rock and Roll, and Rock Camp, An Oral History: 25 Years of the Rock 'n' Roll Fantasy Camp.

 Fishof also speaks publicly and was the featured speaker at the "National Speakers Association" annual conference held at the Marriott Marquis hotel in New York City's Times Square in 2008.

-Tour producer
+Tour Producer

 In 1981, Fishof began representing the sunshine pop band the Association (who had such hits as "Along Comes Mary", "Cherish", "Windy", and "Never My Love") and in 1984 assembled a tour with them entitled "The Happy Together Tour", which also included The Turtles, Gary Puckett and Spanky and Our Gang.
 "Happy Together" toured again in 1985 with The Turtles, Gary Lewis, The Grass Roots, The Buckinghams and Tommy James and the Shondells.
 The tour lasted eight months and was one of the top 10 grossing tours in the country at the time.

 In 1986, Fishof produced the Monkees 20th Anniversary Reunion Tour in collaboration with MTV running "Monkee Marathons".
 He then produced "The American Bandstand Concert Tour" with Dick Clark.
 In 1987, Fishof produced "Classic Superfest" which featured bands from the 70's with performances by The Turtles with Flo and Eddie, Herman's Hermits, The Grass Roots, Mark Lindsay and The Byrds featuring Gene Clark, Paul Revere and the Raiders, Dr. Hook and BTO.

 In 1988, Fishof produced the "Dirty Dancing Live Tour".
 It sold out all eight nights at Radio City Music Hall in New York City in 24 hours.
 The show included Bill Medley singing "Time of My Life", and Eric Carmen singing, "Hungry Eyes".
 The production traveled throughout America and went on to tour Europe and Australia.

+Fishof then contacted Ringo Starr to pitch a conceptual tour called Ringo Starr & His All-Starr Band, which saw Starr and various accomplished rock musicians play their hits together in one band.
+From 1989 to 2003, Fishof produced eight different tours with Ringo Starr & His All-Starr Band.